ADD Vs. ADHD: Symptoms And Terminology For The Presentations Of An ADHD Diagnosis

 Learn how to manage hyperactivity in online therapy

-Working with a therapist can help as you learn to manage the symptoms of ADHD.
+A qualified therapist can screen for and diagnose ADHD.
+Once you have a diagnosis, working with a therapist can also help you learn to manage the symptoms of ADHD as well as any co-occurring mental health conditions.
 They may support you in managing your time better, making wiser behavioral choices, and dealing with the anxiety that you might experience because of your ADHD.
 You can connect with a therapist who specializes in ADHD through BetterHelp, an online counseling platform.
 Many people turn to internet-based therapy because of its convenience and usability.
 Since there is no requirement to commute to an in-person appointment, it’s often more convenient, even for the busiest individual.

-The efficacy of online therapy for mental disorders
+The efficacy of online therapy for mental health

 Takeaway